open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

         - value: 1
 ```

-Metrics which are not found to be associated with an instrumentation scope are
+Metrics which are not found to be associated with an instrumentation scope MUST
-all placed within an empty instrumentation scope, and do not have any labels
+all be placed within an empty instrumentation scope, and MUST not have any labels
 removed.

 #### Resource Attributes